broswen/edge-tracker/README.md

 `GET /_peers?info_hash=...` is a debug endpoint that returns the peer state for a metainfo file.

+`GET /_torrents` is a debug endpoint that returns the torrents tracked in inventory.

 `GET /_purge?info_hash=...` is a debug endpoint that removes all registered peers for a metainfo file.